Imposter Syndrome Might Be Costing You Money Without You Realising, Here’s Why

 Last updated 22 August, 2022

 We might currently be in a health crisis but there’s also psychological warfare going on behind the scenes too.
-Imposter syndrome is a real pressure faced as an employee but could its torment be costing us more than just our mental health?
+Could the torment of imposter syndrome be costing us more than just our mental health?

 In a world where the capitalist narrative takes precedence, the majority of us are expected to know how to adult upon graduation.